-THEO 441 • Christian Theology 3 Credits
+THEO 441 · Christian Theology 3 Credits

-Examination of Christian doctrine from a systematic perspective.
-Subjects include, but are not limited to, the triune God, the person and work of Jesus Christ (incarnation and atonement), and salvation.
-The unity and diversity of Christian belief will constitute the backdrop for subjects covered.
+Systematic examination of the foundational doctrines of the Christian faith, including, but not limited to, the triune God, the person and work of Jesus Christ (incarnation and atonement), and salvation.
+Evaluation of the unity and diversity of Christian belief as a backdrop for subjects covered.
+Identification of the role of scripture and other sources in the development of theological beliefs.